yzhang-gh/vscode-markdown/README.md

 - **Error "command 'markdown.extension.onXXXKey' not found"**

   In most cases, it is because VSCode needs a few seconds to load this extension when you open a Markdown file *for the first time*.
-(You will see a message "activating extensions..." on the status bar.)
+(You will see a message "Activating Extensions..." on the status bar.)

   If you still see this "command not found" error after waiting for a long time, please try to restart VSCode (or reinstall this extension if needed).
 Otherwise feel free to open a new issue on GitHub.